 A critical response by Julia Greenway

 Julia Freeman’s IRISIRIS deconstructs personal healing across objects and soundscapes through a series of looping video works.
-Employing the eight stages of EDMR, a visual and auditory therapy in which a traumatic memory is targeted by triggering the biological mechanisms of Rapid Eye Movement (REM), the work takes on a dream-like state.
-By moving a hand across the client’s field of vision, from left eye to right, right eye to left, EDMR therapy brings forward internal associations to begin a restructuring of memory; allowing the individual’s wounds to not only heal but transform.
+Employing the eight stages of EMDR, a visual and auditory therapy in which a traumatic memory is targeted by triggering the biological mechanisms of Rapid Eye Movement (REM), the work takes on a dream-like state.
+By moving a hand across the client’s field of vision, from left eye to right, right eye to left, EMDR therapy brings forward internal associations to begin a restructuring of memory; allowing the individual’s wounds to not only heal but transform.

 Across the multiple video works, objects are visually mirrored to enact an ocular symmetry.
 Identifiable yet abstracted rope, peonies, and daisy chains take on an otherworldly quality as if plucked from a dream.
 Set within a complex soundscape, panning between left and right, forward and back, Freeman examines the auditory impact of processed trauma.
 From "Suo Gân" notes sung in Empire of the Sun to her son Eris’s first recorded heartbeat, the artist weaves and layers her acoustic histories as a methodology in healing through one’s enacted memories.